B3nd3rAld3rs0n/HauptSec-Scripts/README.md

 # Scripts

- Collection of my modified scripts
+> A collection of my personal or modified scripts.
+>
+> This is a work in progress, I will build this out further in the future.